Henguin1001/Henscript/readme.md

 });
 ```
 ### henscript.greater(a,b,[callback]);
-just like above but with a&gtb
+	just like above but with a &gt b
 ### henscript.greater_equal(a,b,[callback]);
-just like above but with a&gt=b
+	just like above but with a &gt= b
 ### henscript.less(a,b,[callback]);
-just like above but with a&ltb
+	just like above but with a &lt b
 ### henscript.less_equal(a,b,[callback]);
-just like above but with a&ltb
+	just like above but with a &lt b

 ## ConditionResponse functions <a name="ConditionResponse"></a>
 ### condition.else(condition,[callback])